 – What happens when technology can finally replicate or even exceed the experience?

-– Couldn’t the criticism that a digital image is only a representation of a greater work also be levelled at the original painting compared with what it itself is representing?
+– Couldn’t the criticism that a digital image is only a representation of a greater work also be leveled at the original painting compared with what it itself is representing?

 The intention here is not to make a value judgment as such, to say that digital technology trumps all established art-forms or vice versa, but rather to hint at the potential for digital technologies such as virtual reality to create different environments in which to experience art or experience it in previously impossible or hyper-real ways.
 In doing so, the aim is to challenge traditional notions of authenticity, specifically what is considered to be real/natural vs what is unreal/unnatural and whether there is a point at which this new artificial, non-place can finally be accepted and valued on an equal footing.